akiomiyao/ped/README.md

 - To download sequence data, fastq-dump from NCBI is required.
     Tool kit can be download from
     https://www.ncbi.nlm.nih.gov/sra/docs/toolkitsoft/
-- To download reference data, wget is required.
+- To download reference data, curl is required.
-    If your machine do not have wget program, install wget from package.
+    If your machine do not have curl program, install curl from package.

 ## Instruction for bidirectional method
 ```